The Loyalty Trap: Why Keeping Everyone Could Cost You Everything

 "What if I get it wrong and lose someone great?"

-This isn't a firing conversation.
+This isn't always a firing conversation.
 Done well, it's an invitation - to step up, to find a better internal fit, or to make a clean decision together.
 Most people would rather have the honest conversation than spend another year sensing something's off but nobody's saying it.

 "This feels brutal for a people-first culture."